 Despite heavy regulations retirement villages remain a contentious issue for consumer groups and residents.
 With confusion over contracts and complaints about ongoing fees it’s important you engage the services of an experienced solicitor to help you through your transaction.

 We’ve handled retirement village contracts and disputes for our inner-west community since first opening our doors in 1996.
 Our staff has experience assisting you in every aspect of your purchase.

 Just some of the retirement village cost issues you might face include:

-If you’re thinking about moving into a retirement village our staff can help make the process as stress free as possible by helping you get the most out your contract and securing your residence rights.
+If you’re thinking about moving into a retirement village our staff can help make the process as stress-free as possible by helping you get the most out of your contract and securing your residence rights.
 We will:

 Investigate and research your selected facilities to ensure your operator has a good reputation.

 Ensure your selected facilities provide you with all documentation to help you in your decision.

 Overlook your contract and walk you through it so that you and your family understand the purchasing, ongoing and departure fee structure.

 Make sure you understand where and how your fees will be spent during your time at the retirement village.